shri50/mlflow-aws/README.md

 * An AWS account where the service will be deployed
 * [AWS CDK installed and configured](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html).
 Make sure to have the credentials and permissions to deploy the stack into your account
 * [Docker](https://www.docker.com) to build and push the MLflow container image to ECR
-* This [Github repository](https://github.com/aws-samples/amazon-sagemaker-mlflow-fargate) cloned into your environment to follow the steps

 ### Deploying the stack

-You can view the CDK stack details in [app.py](https://github.com/aws-samples/amazon-sagemaker-mlflow-fargate/blob/main/app.py).
+You can view the CDK stack details in [app.py].
 Execute the following commands to install CDK and make sure you have the right dependencies:

 ```